 As for annual fees. we both have an annual fee of $95 on each account.
 So, we had to decide who’s account to close.
 As, basically, we are both authorized and closing one of the accounts will not leave us without Chase Ultimate rewards.

 So, in our situation we received sign-up bonuses, accumulated points without big effort of meeting minimum spendings and had our vacation payed-off and ready.

 Of course, we are a family and trust each other, so this scheme works for us very good.
 Not to mention that we can transfer Chase Ultimate rewards between spouses very easy inside Chase Ultimate portal, so closing one account and transferring points is very easy.

 But, once again, every situation is different.
 As adding authorized user basically is giving access to your credit line.
 So its a-lot-to-consider-and-trust-situation.

 But, always read conditions and terms of credit card issuer on authorized user policy.

 Disclaimer: AirfareSpot.com gets commission for some links on the blog.
 You don’t have to use our links, but we’re very grateful when you do click them.
 Please view our advertiser policy page for more information.

-You can check, which cards allow adding authorized user and which cards give additional bonus for it, by clicking on the banner below.
+You can check, which cards allow adding authorized user and which cards give additional bonus for it, by clicking on this link.